Leaders who abuse their power in the workplace cause pain not just to their victims but also themselves, research has found.

 The study's authors believe the results of the research might make employers want to reconsider the qualities they look for from those they put in charge.
 Specifically, Foulk said leaders who are agreeable and value social closeness, positive relationships and workplace harmony might not be as vulnerable to the misbehavior that is brought on by psychological power.

 In a future study, Foulk plans to explore whether the negative consequences of psychological power are self-correcting.
-Specifically, he wants to look at what happens the day after a leader acts abusive to their workers and then goes home and feels bad about it at night.
-Foulk wants to know if they return to work feeling less powerful and in turn behave better.
+Specifically, he wants to look at what happens the day after a leader acts abusively toward their workers, to find out if these bosses return to work feeling less powerful and, in turn, behave better.